Skip to content

 4. Reduce or Suspend Employer Contributions

 For some plans, employers may be able to suspend the employer match or profit sharing contribution for up to three years without terminating the plan.
 For most plans where the employer match is completely discretionary, this is a fairly simple solution that can quickly reduce costs, especially given that most employee matches are between three to six percent.
 There is no advance notice required and the employer is free to eliminate contributions immediately.
 For safe harbor plans, however, employers must provide eligible employees with notice, the plan must be amended, and the change takes effect 30 days after the notice is delivered or the plan is amended (whichever is later).
-The plan must also still satisfy certain compliance testing requirements and participants must be given an opportunity to reduce their deferrals knowing they may not receive a previously expected employer match.
+The plan must also still satisfy certain compliance testing requirements and employees must be given an opportunity to reduce their deferrals knowing they may not receive a previously expected employer match.
 With respect to the nonelective contribution, the employer may need to demonstrate a business hardship or economic loss to the IRS.

 5. Amend the Plan

-Subject to certain limitations, plans may be amended in the middle of the plan year to help sponsors reduce costs.
+Subject to certain limitations, plans may be amended in the middle of the plan year to help employers reduce costs.
 For instance, a plan can be amended to extend the required service period for employees who are not already eligible to participate, thus saving costs.
 While not always legally required, notice should be provided as soon as possible in order to maintain good will between employees and the employer and to comply with fiduciary responsibility rules under ERISA.
 Employees may still be upset, but a timely, clearly written notice provided as far in advance as possible might help alleviate their disappointment.

 6. Freeze the Plan